SachinAgarwal1337/google-places-api/README.md

 <a name=laravel-usage></a>
 # Use with Laravel
+## For Laravel 5.5
+Auto Discovery added.

+## For Laravel 5.4 and below
 ## Step 1
 Set up the service provider and facade in the **config\app.php**
 ```php